The Stonehenge Hoax – Station Stones

 So, fasten your seatbelts for an expedition into the archaeological unknown.

 As we navigate this intellectual rollercoaster, be prepared for a revelation that might reshape our understanding of Stonehenge and question the foundations of our historical narratives.
 The dawn of a new archaeological era awaits promising insights that could leave even the most curious minds astonished.
-As we delve into this intellectual rabbit hole, be ready for a revelation that could make Alice astonished.
+As we delve into this intellectual rabbit hole, be ready for a revelation that could astonish Alice.
 (The Stonehenge Hoax)

 Robert John Langdon (2023) – (The Stonehenge Hoax)